top of page

 How does life insurance affect your estate plan?

-Part of reviewing your assets and finding a good future-proof plan for them is life insurance.
+Part of reviewing your assets and finding a good future-proof plan for them and your remaining loved ones, is life insurance.
 We all have different life insurance needs, as we all have different families, assets, and financial situations.

 Who needs an estate attorney

 If your life and assets are a bit complex, an attorney may be a smart move for you.
-See below for a checklist for 9 reasons you might want to hire an estate attorney.
+See below for a checklist for 9 reasons you might want to chat with an estate attorney.

 Why consider an estate attorney